sdtemple/isweep/docs/source/usage.rst

 You should always enter the ``isweep`` environment before running workflows: ``mamba activate isweep``.

 You should always run the workflows on cluster nodes with ``nohup snakemake [...] --cluster "sbatch [...]" &`` to manage submissions in the background.
+Jobs that are not ``localrules`` could take considerable RAM and time.

 The penultimate rule of all workflows is to copy the YAML parameters file to your analysis folder, supporting reproducibility and logging.